“Fair, consistent processes and

 The effort of creating organizational change can be categorized into three broad categories: People, Technology, and Structure.

 People: Instant change is accomplished when a leader moves someone either to a different position or out of the organization.
-However, long-term research shows how this has a limited effectiveness unless a structural change process accompanies the personnel change.
+However, long-term research shows how this has limited effectiveness unless a structural change process accompanies the personnel change.
 Too often in a two to three-year period after a personnel change, little change has evolved and things progress as before.

 Technology: Technology disrupts every organization, and has the powerful ability to create change all by itself.
 People understand the rapid progression of technology and the fact that if current technologies are obsolete, they will be unable to compete with other organizations.